Bartók: Violin Sonatas (Kelemen/Kocsis)

 As a whole, this movement is one of Bartók's most original, complex and introspective creations.

 The slow second movement begins with a violin cadenza that emphasizes minor seconds, minor thirds and major sixths.
-Express these intervals as multiples of half-steps and you get 1:3:8, which are all Fibonacci numbers (which Lendvai would have contended is no coincidence).
+Express these intervals as multiples of half-steps and you get 1:3:9.
 Conspicuously marginalized in this scheme are whole steps, and other intervals built thereof (like major thirds).
 And it should not surprise you that when the piano plays its first melody at 1:40, it's based on the previously excluded whole tones.
 The piano temporarily wins this "argument", as the violin switches to whole-tone based intervals during the succeeding duet.
 But when the piano drops out again, the solo violin reverts to its old intervallic ways.

 The middle section rises from a low F# pedal point in the piano, a C pedal point in the violin, and increasingly intense violin arpeggios built atop this tritone.
 It's a remarkable Hungarian peasant dirge combined with quintessential Bartók "night music".
 After two build-ups the section culminates in a passage featuring parallel minor ninth double-stops in the violin.
 After this the violin reprises the start of its opening cadenza, then continues with the piano in a varied reprise of the rest of the first section.
 The movement ends with a brief recall of the central dirge tune.